Best Angle Grinder for Sharpening Mower Blades

 DIY Guide

 Wear eye and ear protection and clamp the blade so it can’t move.
-Fit a metal grinding or flap disc, hold the grinder at a steady bevel and make light, even passes along the edge rather than forcing a deep cut.
+Fit a metal grinding or flap disc, hold the grinder at a steady bevel, and make light passes along the edge.

 Let the metal cool between passes, check the bevel frequently, then deburr and balance the blade before putting it back on the mower.